What is RELANC?

 RELANC is a 501 (C) 6 nonprofit organization comprised of real estate closing attorneys, short sale and REO attorneys, title counselors, and litigators.
 Members come from all over the state of North Carolina to share a common vision focused on defending, developing and defining ethical and viable real estate business practices.
 RELANC is first and foremost committed to defending consumers who purchase real property in North Carolina.
 This advocacy focus is what differentiates RELANC from the other outstanding trade associations in North Carolina; we answer only to our members and our clients, the property-owning and -buying public.

-In 2018 and 2019 RELANC has focused largely on collaborative efforts to advance our industry’s knowledge base.
+In 2018 and 2019 RELANC focused largely on collaborative efforts to advance our industry’s knowledge base.
 RELANC has found itself on the leading edge of many new and developing initiatives, and has been asked to place experienced members on a variety of task forces.
 RELANC members actively participate in the Land Records Task Force, the NCBA Real Property Section Council, and the Secretary of State’s North Carolina E-Mortgage Closing Advisory Committee.
 In this capacity, RELANC Chairman Chris Salyer addressed an audience consisting of lenders, bankers, GSE’s, and technology companies.
 Those present were from all over the country and he was given the opportunity to address this impressive audience as a real estate lawyer ON BEHALF of real estate lawyers.
 RELANC’s name and logo is now scattered throughout the country.
-We also have members on the drafting committee to help draft, comment and edit the Secretary of State’s Best Practices Manual for E-Closings
+We also have members on the drafting committee to help draft, comment and edit the Secretary of State’s Best Practices Manual for E-Closings.

 What is the Urgency?